 This coiled snake was carved of antler by Carl Etsate.
 1.25 inches and $60.
 Another ladybug, this one by Clissa Martin.
 1 inch and $36.
 A skunk made from zebra stone by Melvin Sandoval.
 2.75 inches and $120.
 On the right is another amber carving by Rosella and Loubert Soseeah.
 This bobcat is 1.5 inches and $125.

-A sodalite mountain lion by Ronnie Lunasee.
-2.5 inches long and $55.
+A jet raven by Herbert Halate.
+Just under 3 inches and $38.
 The Zuni alligator by Kenny Chavez is made of Picasso marble.
 3 inches and $30.
 The alabaster bunny is by Andres Lementino.
 1.75 inches and $45.
 The bison was carved from marble by Lynn Quam, 2.5 inches and $68.

 The very happy shell frog was made by Navajo carver Roy Davis.
 Just under 2 inches and $36.
 The onyx bear was mad by Kenny Chavez.
 1.5 inches and $36.
-Two views of a wonderful shell corn maiden by Vicky Quandalacy.
-Just under 2.5 inches tall and $180.
+Another shell frog, this one by Reynold Lunasee.
+2.25 inches and $60.
+The wormhole jasper mountain lion is by Ronnie Lunasee.
+4 inches and $65.